YtvwlD/gophor/README.md

 Shortterm:

-- Add last-mod-time to directory listings -- have global time parser object, maybe separate out separate global instances of objects (e.g. worker related, cache related, config related?)

-- Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
-Possibly checks during run-time too?

 - Set default charset -- need to think about implementation here...

-- Finish inline shell scripting support -- current thinking is to either perform a C fork very early on, or create a separate modules binary, and either way the 2 processes interact via some IPC method.
-Could allow for other modules too.

 - Fix file cache only updating if main gophermap changes (but not sub files) -- need to either rethink how we keep track of files, or rethink how